 I collaborate extensively with chefs, herbalists, environmentalists and cultural workers promoting new understanding of what the environment has to offer.
 I love to enable conversations around belonging, sustainability and agency, while eating food.
 The old stories and flavours offering an alternative for people to re-engage with their neighbourhoods and ecologies.

-As a contemporary artist some of my exhibitions and commissions have included Foodfight (a C3West commission in partnership with the MCA and Liverpool Council, Sydney, 2016); The Rocks Windmill (2013, workshops and public sculpture); Wild Stories (two years of workshops and a solo show, Casula Powerhouse Art Centre, 2012); and State of the Arts (group exhibition, Italian Pavilion, Venice Biennale 2011).
+As a contemporary artist some of my exhibitions and commissions have included Wildfood Store (a three years project funded by a Regional Partnerships Grant from Create NSW, 2018-2021); Foodfight (a C3West commission in partnership with the MCA and Liverpool Council, Sydney, 2016); Wild Stories (two years of workshops and a solo show, Casula Powerhouse Art Centre, 2012); and Landscape: Joining the dots (a residency and exhibition at Agricola Cornelia, Fondazione Baruchello, Italy.
+2010).

 My bestselling book, EAT WEEDS, A field guide to foraging, has been released in 2022 by Thames&Hudson.